Try These 15 Types of Video Marketing in 2025 (With Examples!)

 Retention

 Video is an emotionally impactful medium.
-With video, brands can communicate non-verbal cues like body language, facial expressions and tone of voice in a way that blog posts or static images alone can’t offer.
+With brand video, companies can communicate non-verbal cues like body language, facial expressions and tone of voice in a way that blog posts or static images alone can’t offer.
 Video is a powerful retention tool.

 Growth

-Not only are many companies seeing that investing in video marketing boost engagement on their social media channels and website, it’s also great for their bottom line.
+Not only are many companies seeing that investing in video marketing boosts engagement on their social media channels and website, but it’s also great for their bottom line and overall digital marketing strategy.
 In fact, 93% of companies claim they got a new customer because of their video content on social media.
 Another 63% of businesses say that video gets the best ROI on social media.

-The key is to use video as an extension of your brand.
+The key is to use video as an extension of your brand within a comprehensive video marketing strategy.
 When you know what you stand for, how you communicate, and who you want to reach, then you can create scroll-stopping video content that can turbocharge your business’ growth.
 You could either hire the best video marketing companies to do everything for you, or make them yourselves.
 That often comes down to budget and needs.

 How to Make a Marketing Video